Sorare

-Sorare is a fantasy sport cryptocurrency-based video game.
-It was developed in 2018 by Nicolas Julia and Adrien Montfort.
-There are 3 sports in Sorare: football, basketball, and baseball.
+Sorare is a fantasy sport digital trading card game centered around real-world sports data.
+The game allows players to build virtual teams using digital player cards representing real professional athletes and to compete in tournaments whose outcomes are based on real-world match performances.
+As of 2026, there are three sports in Sorare : football, basketball, and baseball.
 It is available for Android, iOS and web browsers.